Gaan-Ngai

-Gaan-Ngai is a festival of the Zeliangrong people (indigenous Zeme, Liangmei and Rongmei tribes) of Assam, Manipur and Nagaland states in North Eastern India.
+Gaan-Ngai is a festival of the Rongmei of Assam, Manipur and Nagaland states in North Eastern India.
 Gaan-Ngai is a festival of light, celebrating the victory of light over evil and the commemoration of the coming of light or fire.
 It is a post harvest festival celebrated to thank the God Tingkao Ragwang for a good harvest season and heralds the beginning of a new year.
 The festival is celebrated for five days with various rituals, prayers and festivities such as music, dance and feast accompanying the same.

 Etymology

-Gaan-Ngai translates to "winter festival" in the Zemeic languages with Gaan meaning "winter" or "dry season" and Ngai meaning festival.
+Gaan-Ngai translates to "winter festival" in Ruanglat with Gaan meaning "winter" or "dry season" and Ngai meaning festival.

 Background

 According to legend and folklore, life began after the creation of the universe including earth by Tingkao Ragwang, the creator and almighty god.
 Gods and humans shared a common dormitory called khangchu in the house of Tingpu Rengsonnang, where they were not on friendly terms and men were often at the mercy of gods.
 Later, some of the men appeared in the physical form of khodiai (bee) and bit the gods, which led to the gods fleeing away.

 Cooked rice on paddy plants was granted to be readily consumed as a food.
 There was abundance of rice, so that there was always surplus after consumption.
 While humans achieved peace initially, they multiplied as ages passed and the cooked rice was no more available post the fleeing of the gods.
 Thingpu Rengsonnang, the householder of the dormitory, visited the surroundings and found fertile soil, conducive for vegetation and proclaimed that the villagers should go for cultivation.
 As only raw rice could be obtained from paddy, they prayed to Tingkao Rangwang for help.
 After a long time of prayers, they saw smoke emanating from the ground, which was generated from a earthen pot in which a fire was burning.
 The fire was used to cook the raw rice and the humans were able to consume cooked rice again.
 The festival is celebrated as to commemorate the coming of light or fire.